-When a child is an infant, taking him into the bathroom with you is a no-brainer, regardless of his sex.
-As he starts to grow, walk, and talk, however, things generally get a little more complicated.
+When a child is an infant, taking her into the bathroom with you is a no-brainer, regardless of her sex.
+As she starts to grow, walk, and talk, however, things generally get a little more complicated.
 What factors into your decision to let Baby go into the bathroom alone?

 Can they do everything by themself?

-If Baby is still too short to reach the sink to wash his hands or hasn’t totally mastered bathroom skills like wiping and flushing, he will need to continue coming to the bathroom with you.
+If Baby is still too short to reach the sink to wash her hands or hasn’t totally mastered bathroom skills like wiping and flushing, she will need to continue coming to the bathroom with you.

 Can somebody else go with them?

-If your partner, an older sibling, or another family member can accompany Baby into the bathroom, that could be the perfect alternative to you taking him.
+If your partner, an older sibling, or another family member can accompany Baby into the bathroom, that could be the perfect alternative to you taking her.
 On the same note, if there’s someone else available, they can wait outside with Baby while you use the restroom.